StephenTaylor-Kx/adventofq/week1.md

 q)prd sum each(fwd;fwd*sums ud)
 900
 ```
-The repetition of `fwd` draws the eye.
+The repetition of `fwd` catches the eye.
 Isn’t `(fwd;fwd*sums ud)` just `fwd` multiplied by 1 and by `sums ud`?
 ```q
 q)prd sum fwd*1,'sums ud